markwkjr/markwkjr.github.io/_posts/2025-06-09-File-Backups.md

 Because multiple files are created, and depending on the size, it could be a lot of files, VMDK created in a subdirectory.

-command:
 ```shell
 parentdir="/mnt/vmdk" && vmdkname="Demo_6G" && size="6" && sizeformat="G"
 if [ ! -d ${parentdir}/${vmdkname} ]; then mkdir --verbose ${parentdir}/${vmdkname}; fi && \
 qemu-img create -f vmdk -o subformat=twoGbMaxExtentFlat ${parentdir}/${vmdkname}/${vmdkname}.vmdk ${size}${sizeformat} && \
 extents128=$( expr "$size" '*' 8 ) && echo "Requires $extents128 extents @ 128M"
 ```

-output:
 ```console
 mkdir: created directory '/mnt/vmdk/Demo_6G'
 Formatting '/mnt/vmdk/Demo_6G/Demo_6G.vmdk', fmt=vmdk size=6442450944 compat6=off hwversion=undefined subformat=twoGbMaxExtentFlat
 Requires 48 extents @ 128M
 ```

-The echo with the number of extents will be addressed in [Undocumented VMDK Splitting](#undocumented-vmdk-splitting).
+The echo with the number of extents will be addressed in [Custom Extent Size VMDK Splitting](#custom-extent-size-vmdk-splitting).
 It can be ignored otherwise.

 If I didn't use [QEMU](https://qemu-project.gitlab.io/qemu/about/index.html) on a Linux machine, I'd likely have used [VBoxManage createmedium](https://www.virtualbox.org/manual/ch08.html#vboxmanage-createmedium) on a Windows 11 machine.